nens/threedi-docs/source/e_2d_tutorial.rst

 #) Open the 3Di Modeller Interface and click on the 3Di Models and Simulations icon (|modelsSimulations|).
 You should now see the 3Di Models and Simulations panel.

     .. note::
-        If this is the first time you use 3Di Models and Simulation panel, you will need to go through `some steps to set it up <setting_up_models_and_simulations>`.
+        If this is the first time you use 3Di Models and Simulation panel, you will need to go through :ref:`some steps to set it up<setting_up_models_and_simulations>`.

+#) In the *Schematisation* section of the 3Di Models and Simulations panel, click the *New* button (|newschematisation|).
+The *New schematisation* wizard is shown.

-#) Click the New button (|newschematisation|) and fill in a **unique** schematisation name, such as 'Tutorial 2 <your_name>' and select your organisation.
-The schematisation will be saved in the online model database of this selected organisation.
-Tags are optional.
-Since we are creating a schematisation from scratch, the *Create new Spatialite* option should be selected for the Spatialite option.
+#) Fill in a  schematisation name, such as 'Tutorial 2 <your_name>'.
+Select the organisation you want to be the owner of the new schematisation (most users have rights for only one organisation).
+Tags are optional, you can leave this field empty for now.
+Since we are creating a schematisation from scratch, select the *Create new Spatialite* option.
 Click *Next*.

 #) Read the explanation on the second page of the *New schematisation* wizard.
 Click *Next*.

 #) In the section *2D Flow*, browse to the DEM (.tif) file you have downloaded.
 The coordinate reference system (EPSG:27700) is read from the DEM file and filled in automatically.

 #) Fill in the following settings:

-- Computational cell size: 64
+* Computational cell size: 64

-- The model area is predominantly: Flat
+* The model area is predominantly: Flat

-- No 1D flow
+* No 1D flow

-- No 0D flow
+* No 0D flow

-- Friction type: Manning
+* Friction type: Manning

-- No friction file
+* No friction file

-- Global 2D friction coefficient: 0.06
+* Global 2D friction coefficient: 0.06

-- Simulation timestep: 30 s
+* Simulation timestep: 30 s

-- Typical simulation duration: 0-3 hours
+* Typical simulation duration: 0-3 hours

 #) Click *Create schematisation*.
 A popup message will tell you that the the schematisation was created.
 Copy the path that is shown in the popup message.